ZF-Commons/ZfcUser/README.md

             ),
         );

-2. Now, specify the DI alias for your connection in `./configs/autoload/module.zfcuser.config.php`, under the 'zend_db_adapter' setting.
+2. Now, specify the DI alias for your PDO connection in `./configs/autoload/module.zfcuser.config.php`, under the 'zend_db_adapter' setting.
    If you created the `./config/autoload/database.config.php` file in the previous step, the alias you'll specify is 'masterdb'.